New Year’s Eve

 After midnight the young and free head out into the night to celebrate into the early hours of dawn whereupon they return home to crash before – you guessed it – another huge family meal.

 2020 was a little different celebrations were very small and beautiful, with no public gatherings in plazas across the region.
-The curfew has been specially extended until 01.30 hrs.
+The curfew was specially extended until 01.30 hrs.
+2022 Everything is back to normal with huge celebrations until the small hours to traditionally welcome in 2023.

 We wish you a very happy and healthy New year, don't forget the grapes!